Constraining interacting dark energy models with black hole superradiance: Model II: DE superradiance induced by DM spike

 \subsection{Applying superradiance constraints}

 We now apply the statistical framework developed in Section~\ref{sec:sr} to constrain the DE-DM coupling parameter, $\beta$, using observations of the SMBH M87*.
-We adopt the mass and spin values for M87* from recent observations, which indicate a high spin of $\tilde{a} = 0.9 \pm 0.05$~\cite{Tamburini:2019vrf}.
-Although measurements of M87* spin have not yet reached a full consensus, its consistently high value makes it an excellent candidate for superradiance constraints.
+We adopt the mass and spin values for M87* from recent observations, which indicate a high spin of $0.9^{+0.05}_{-0.05}$ (95\% CL)~\cite{Tamburini:2019vrf}.
 The methodology is analogous to the one previously described, but it is adapted for the specifics of the current model.
 A key distinction is that our parameter space is now one-dimensional, consisting solely of the coupling constant $\beta$, as the mass of the superradiating boson (the DE field) is primarily determined by $\beta$ and the local DM density.

 Since full posterior distribution samples for the M87* parameters are not publicly available, we generate a mock posterior sample set.
 We achieve this by drawing a large number of $(M, \tilde{a})$ pairs from independent Gaussian distributions, using the reported means and standard deviations for the mass and spin.
 For each value of $\beta$ that we wish to test, and for each sampled $(M, \tilde{a})$ pair from our mock dataset, we perform the following procedure: \begin{enumerate} \item Using the numerical method developed in the previous subsection, we solve for the complex frequency $\omega$ of the fundamental superradiant mode ($\ell=m=1$).
 This gives us the instability growth rate, $\Gamma_{\mathrm{SR}} = 2\omega_I$, for the given set of parameters $(M, \tilde{a}, \beta)$. \item We then check if this growth rate is fast enough to spin down the BH within its lifetime.
 We compare the superradiance timescale, $\tau_{\mathrm{SR}} = 1/\Gamma_{\mathrm{SR}}$, against the relevant astrophysical timescale for M87*, which we take to be $\tau_{\mathrm{BH}} \approx 10^9$ years following~\cite{Davoudiasl:2019nlo}. \end{enumerate}